top of page

 Katie and Adam_1.jpg

-In the years after becoming an Authorised Celebrant, I conducted weddings for family and friends, as well as the occasional funeral service for friends.
+In the years after becoming an Authorised Celebrant, I conducted weddings for family and friends, as well as the occasional funeral service for family and friends.

 Kylee and Caroline_2_edited.jpg